Skip to content

 Which conditions can lead to fat malabsorption?

 Discomfort with tube feeding isn’t something you need to learn to live with or accept.
-Fat malabsorption could be involved if you or someone you care for have any of these conditions:
+Fat malabsorption could be involved if you or someone you care for has any of these conditions:

 Short bowel syndrome (SBS)